tnebooks/12th-physics/content.en/electromagnetic-waves/_index.md

 (5.7)

-where 

-_E_ is the electric field and Q enclosed is the net charge enclosed by the surface S. This equation is true for both discrete and continuous distribution of charges.
+where _E_ is the electric field and Q enclosed is the net charge enclosed by the surface S. This equation is true for both discrete and continuous distribution of charges.

 It also indicates that the electric field lines start from positive charge and terminate at negative charge.
 This implies that the electric field lines do not form a continuous closed path.
 In other words, it means that an isolated positive charge or negative charge can exist.

-**Second equation** This law is similar to Gauss’s law for
+2. Second equation has no name.
+But  This law is similar to Gauss’s law for electricity.

-electricity.
 So this law can also be called as Gauss’s law for magnetism.
 The surface integral of magnetic field over a closed surface is zero.
 Mathematically,

    _B dA s_